Canada's areas of action in ESA programs

 The Future EO Program, formerly the Earth Observation Envelop Program, is the backbone of ESA activities in the field of Earth observation.
 This program involves a diverse series of innovative instruments and missions, known as the Earth Explorer missions.
 These have been designed and readied for flight with the intention of targeting specific scientific and monitoring challenges of the Earth system.

-Canada is taking part in three key missions of the European Earth Watch Program.
+Canada is taking part in five key missions of the European Earth Watch Program.
 First, the ALTIUS mission aims to develop a limb sounder (primary mode) for monitoring 3D distribution and evolution of the stratospheric ozone.
 Second, the Arctic Weather Satellite aims to develop a prototype satellite for a future constellation of weather satellites to monitor the polar regions.
 This will provide long-term datasets to improve weather forecasting and modelling of climate change in vulnerable locations.
-Finally, the Global Monitoring of Essential Climate Variables (GMECV+) mission aims to extend and improve global records of essential climate variables to support climate science and policy.
+CLIMATE-SPACE aims to extend and improve global records of essential climate variables to support climate science and policy.
+INCUBED is ESA's Earth Observation (EO) commercialisation programme that supports industry-led innovation and de-risking on new EO products, services and technologies.
+It operates through Developments, Partnerships and Ambassadors to drive competitiveness, collaboration, and market adoption.
+Finally, ESA's DIGITAL TWIN EARTH programme uses EO assets to build a collaborative Digital Twin of the Earth for research and smart application development.

 Exploration